malmgrek/political-projections/doc/discussion.md

 ## Applications

-I implemented a semi-realistic web application that could be used for visualizing and studying the analysis results.
-In fact, considering the survey data size and unchanging nature, the application is very light weight on the back-end.
+I implemented a semi-realistic web application that can be used for visualizing and studying the analysis results.
+In fact, considering the survey data size and the fact that it changes rarely, the application is very lightweight on back-end.
 Back-end processing load can still be reduced to very low level through memoization.

 If the service had a million or so users per hour, the main bottleneck would be the memory / processing load on back-end server.
 I would consider using